RetroTGaming/OBS-Count-Things/README.md

 If you don't know ANYTHING about coding or Python, that's fine.
 I've posted a YouTube video which walks through this step-by-step on top of these text instructions.

+Here's the YouTube version of these instructions: https://www.youtube.com/watch?v=MjSbIC7ZDc0

 I'm only going to give these instructions for Windows.
 First, because I don't own a Mac and so I cannot test it on a Mac.
 And second, because 99.9999% of people who are gaming and streaming are doing so on Windows.

 The version of Python 3 that's used here is VERY important.
 The script won't even load if your version of Python is wrong.
 I wrote and tested this script using Python 3.6.8.